partiql/partiql-beamline/partiql-beamline-book/src/data-generation/nullability.md

 # Nullability and Optionality

-PartiQL Beamline provides fine-grained control over `NULL` and `MISSING` values in generated data.
+Beamline provides fine-grained control over `NULL` and `MISSING` values in generated data.
 Understanding the distinction between these concepts and how to configure them is crucial for creating realistic datasets that match real-world data patterns.

 ## NULL vs MISSING Values